Director: Jamaa Fanaka

 establish a bright future for Sugar Pop and the rest of their family.
 But even though

-selling drugs has provided them
+selling drugs has provided t

 with a lush lifestyle, all the wealth and fame that comes with the territory just